tcargill1/Sideways-Shooter/README.md

 ## Overview

 This is a 2D sideways shooter game developed using Python and the Pygame module.
-The game challenges players to navigate through a dynamic environment filled with enemy obstacles while collecting power-ups and increasing their score.
-The goal is to achieve the highest score possible while avoiding enemies and projectiles.
+The game challenges players to navigate through a dynamic environment filled with enemy obstacles while increasing their score.
+The goal is to achieve the highest score possible while shooting down the enemies.

 ## Features

 - **Dynamic Gameplay**: Navigate your character through a side-scrolling environment while shooting at incoming enemies.
-- **Power-Ups**: Collect power-ups to enhance your shooting abilities or gain temporary invincibility.
 - **Scoring System**: Keep track of your score and try to beat your high score.
-- **Challenging Levels**: Enemies increase in difficulty as the game progresses.
+- **Challenging Levels**: There are three difficulty levels to choose from!

 ## Technologies Used